emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 [Note to RFC editor: If this document is not released together with OSCORE but before it, the following paragraph and the "E" column above need to move into OSCORE.]

-Request-Tag, like the Block1 option, is a special class E option in terms of OSCORE processing (see Section 4.3.1.2 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option.
+Request-Tag, like the block options, is a special class E option in terms of OSCORE processing (see Section 4.3.1.2 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option.
 The inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
 The outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.

-The Request-Tag option is only used in request messages, and only in conjunction with the Block1 option.
+The Request-Tag option is only used in the request messages of blockwise request operations.

-Two messages are defined to be Request-Tag-matchable if and only if they are sent from and to the same end points (including security associations), and target the same URI, and if either neither carries a Request-Tag option, or both carry exactly one Request-Tag option and the option values are of same length and content.
+Two messages are defined to be Request-Tag-matchable if and only if they are sent from and to the same end points (including security associations), and target the same URI (precisely: target the same endpoint and cache-key except for cache-key options that are related to blockwise), and if either neither carries a Request-Tag option, or both carry exactly one Request-Tag option and the option values are of same length and content.

-The Request-Tag mechanism is applied independently on the server and client sides of CoAP-CoAP proxies.
+The Request-Tag mechanism is applied independently on the server and client sides of CoAP-CoAP proxies as are the block options, though given it is safe to forward, a proxy is free to just forward it when processing an operation.
 CoAP-HTTP proxies and HTTP-CoAP proxies can use Request-Tag on their CoAP sides;
 it is not applicable to HTTP requests.